Sergei holding a framed photograph of a new car

 What is APR?

-APR is short for annual percentage rate.
-It represents the cost of borrowing over 12 months and includes the interest rate and any other standard charges.
+APR represents the cost of borrowing over 12 months and includes the interest rate and any other standard charges.
+It’s short for annual percentage rate.

 Will searching for a loan affect my credit rating?

-Searching for a loan With Compare the Market won’t affect your credit rating.
-But each time you apply for credit, a note is placed on your credit file saying that a business has reviewed it.
+Searching for a loan with Compare the Market won’t affect your credit rating.
+However, each formal application for credit will be marked on your credit file.

 If you make several applications in a short period of time, lenders could see this as a sign that you’re in desperate need of a loan or that you’re taking on more debt than you can afford.